19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Pantheons of Mithrinia.md

 ### The Cults of Oblivion

 There are many malevolent cults that plague the world of Mithrinia.
-They worship the vile entities from [Oblivion](Oblivion.md).
+They worship vile entities from [Oblivion](Oblivion.md).
 These entities differ from the gods.
-They are not from distant outer realms, but the surrounding darkness that you see in the empty sky.
+They are not from the distant realms, but the surrounding darkness that you see in the empty sky.
 In their realms of void and proximity to the mortal realm, they seek followers and to grow their power by consuming mortal souls.

 The most powerful beings are known as [The Lords of Oblivion](Lords%20of%20Oblivion/{The%20Lords%20of%20Oblivion}.md).